Refractory period (sex): Factors and theories

 Although the refractory period varies widely among individuals, ranging from minutes to days, most men cannot achieve or maintain an erection during this time, and many perceive a psychological feeling of satisfaction and are temporarily uninterested in further sexual activity; the penis may be hypersensitive, and further sexual stimulation may feel painful during this time frame.

 An increase in the infusion of the hormone oxytocin during ejaculation is believed to be chiefly responsible for the male refractory period, and the amount by which oxytocin is increased may affect the length of each refractory period.
 Another chemical which some consider to be responsible for the male refractory period is prolactin, which is repressed by dopamine and is responsible for sexual arousal.
 However, there is no consensus for such a causative relationship; some studies suggest that prolactin has no effect on the refractory period.
 It is additionally proposed that the gonadotropin-inhibitory hormone (GnIH), which is considered to inhibit the hypothalamic-pituitary-gonadal axis and sexual functions, causes refractoriness of the post-ejaculatory refractory period.
 This hypothesis also supports the increase of oxytocin and prolactin after orgasm in accordance with the previous studies.

 An alternative theory explains the male refractory period in terms of a peripheral autonomic feedback mechanism, rather than through central chemicals like oxytocin, serotonin, and prolactin.
 Autonomic feedback is already known to regulate other physiologic systems, such as breathing, blood pressure, and gut motility.
 This theory suggests that after ejaculation, decreased wall tension in structures such as the seminal vesicles leads to a change in the fine autonomic signals sent from these organs, effectively creating a negative feedback loop.
 Such a mechanism is similar to decreased gastric and bowel motility once gastric contents have passed through.
 Once the feedback loop has been created, the refractory period remains until the loop is broken through restoration of the wall tension in the seminal vesicles.
 As men age, the time to restore tension in the seminal vesicles increases.

 The female sexual response is thought to be significantly more varied than that of men, and women are thought to be more capable than men of attaining multiple orgasms through further sexual stimulation, suggesting a shorter or absent refractory period in some women.
 A study has shown that the vast majority of women experience clitoral hypersensitivity after orgasm at similar rates to the refractory period in men, which is characterised by penile sensitivity.
 The findings of that same study also suggest a reconsideration of the refractory period in women and highlight the need for further research on post-orgasmic experiences that includes the female perspective.
 In addition, both men and women experience increased prolactin levels following orgasm for approximately 60 minutes, which is a neurobiological marker of the refractory period in males.
-Like men, it may be that only a minority of women are capable of multiple orgasms or lack a refractory period, but there is insufficient data to make a conclusion.
+Like men, it may be that only a minority of women are capable of multiple orgasms or lack a refractory period, but there are insufficient data to make a conclusion.